Rishabhmannu/greencart-ai/README.md

 Transform your shopping habits with AI-powered sustainability scoring, group buying, and real-time carbon tracking.

-GreenCart is an innovative e-commerce platform that gamifies sustainable shopping through EarthScore ratings (0-100), AI-driven group buying recommendations using DBSCAN clustering, and a multi-agent chatbot powered by Google Gemini 1.5 Pro or OpenAI's GPT -4 Models.
-Built for the Amazon Hack-On Challenge, it seamlessly integrates with existing e-commerce infrastructure while promoting eco-conscious consumer behavior through real-time carbon tracking, achievement systems, and community-driven bulk purchasing.
+GreenCart is an innovative e-commerce platform that gamifies sustainable shopping through EarthScore ratings (0-100), AI-driven group buying recommendations using DBSCAN clustering, and a multi-agent chatbot powered by Google Gemini 1.5 Pro or OpenAI's GPT-4 models.
+It promotes eco-conscious consumer behavior through real-time carbon tracking, achievement systems, and community-driven bulk purchasing.

 ## 🌟 Key Features